huggingface/safetensors/README.md

 - Faster load: PyTorch seems to be the fastest file to load out in the major ML formats.
 However, it does seem to have an extra copy on CPU, which we can bypass in this lib [link](https://github.com/huggingface/safetensors/pull/33).
-Currently, CPU loading the entire file is still slightly slower than PyTorch on some platforms but it's not entirely clear why.
+Currently, CPU loading times are extremely fast with this lib compared to pickle.
+GPU loading times can be sped up but are still hidden behind an environment variable (`SAFETENSORS_FAST_GPU=1`) because it hasn't received enough external scrutiny to be safe.
+But it does load roughly 2X faster than PyTorch on regular Linux hardware because of this extra CPU copy skip.

-- Lazy loading: in distributed (multi-node or multi-GPU) settings, it's nice to be able to load only part of the tensors on the various models.
+- Lazy loading: in distributed (multi-node or multi-gpu) settings, it's nice to be able to load only part of the tensors on the various models.
 For [BLOOM](https://huggingface.co/bigscience/bloom) using this format enabled to load the model on 8 GPUs from 10mn with regular PyTorch weights down to 45s.